The pride of England! Lionesses sweep Sweden aside in watershed moment for women's football | Goal.com

 After three successive semi-final defeats, this was them over the line.
 Millie Bright, the England centre-back, said those memories had been “parked to one side”.
 You could tell.
 They looked calm, even when they were under pressure.
 They looked ready to take this step.

 On Sunday, they will face either Germany or France for what would be this team’s first ever major title.
-It’ll be at Wembley Stadium, the country’s iconic stadium.
+It’ll be at Wembley Stadium, the country’s iconic ground.

 And, as the chants of ‘It’s coming home’ around Bramall Lane showed, this nation believes it will be an evening of celebration, not yet more heartbreak to add to an ever-growing list harboured by every England football fan.